crate/cratedb-guide/docs/integrate/influxdb/usage.md

 (influxdb-usage)=
-# Import data from InfluxDB
+# Load data from InfluxDB

 In this quick usage guide, you will use the [CrateDB Toolkit InfluxDB I/O subsystem] to import data from [InfluxDB] into [CrateDB].
 You can also import data directly